cncf/tag-security/assessments/projects/coredns/self-assessment.md

 CoreDNS's plugin-driven architecture empowers users to customize their DNS infrastructure to meet specific requirements, making it adaptable for a wide range of use cases, such as serving as a DNS server, forwarding DNS requests, or implementing advanced features.
 This adaptability positions CoreDNS as a critical component in cloud-native environments where dynamic service discovery and communication are essential.

 ### Actors
-**CoreDNS Server**</br>
+**CoreDNS Server**
-On startup, CoreDNS runs servers, each defined by the zones and ports it serves.
+* On startup, CoreDNS runs servers, each defined by the zones and ports it serves.
 Each server contains a list of plugins and manages its own plugin chain that defines how a query is processed.
-Plugins are server components and not individual actors since a vulnerability in a plugin could compromise the server, vice versa.
+* Plugins are considered to be server components and not individual actors since a vulnerability in a plugin would compromise the server.

 ### Actions
-* Create DNS servers: To handle DNS queries and tasks for other services running in a network.
+* Create DNS servers to handle DNS queries and tasks for other services running in a network.
-* Process DNS queries: Process DNS queries sent by clients such as web browsers, terminal utilities, etc. These queries can be sent over UDP, TCP, or gRPC.
+* Process DNS queries sent by clients such as web browsers, terminal utilities, etc. These queries can be sent over UDP, TCP, or gRPC.
 DNS over HTTPS (DoH) or DNS over TLS (DoT) can also be used.
-* Return DNS Replies: After a plugin chain processes a DNS query, CoreDNS sends an appropriate DNS reply back to the client.
+* Return DNS Replies after a plugin chain processes a DNS query, CoreDNS sends an appropriate DNS reply back to the client.
-* Log data: Query, response, and error messages can be logged.
+* Logs queries, response, and error messages.
-* Collect operational metrics: The Prometheus plugin can be used to export operational metrics.
+* Collect operational metrics.
+The Prometheus plugin can be used to export operational metrics.
-* Handle secrets: Secrets such as private keys and credentials for the cloud services are handled and processed by CoreDNS.
+* Handle and process secrets such as private keys and credentials for the cloud services.
-* Plugins can provide additional functionality for DNS servers.
+* Integrate plugins for additional functionality for DNS servers.
 For instance, plugins can make API calls and make calls to cloud services.
 Certain plugins can also receive API requests from clients via HTTP.
 These can send back responses outside of typical DNS data flow, eg: the health plugin can requested by a client to provide the health status of the server.

 ### Goals
-* Primary Functionality:
+* Primary Functionality
     * To serve as a flexible and efficient DNS server, especially in containerized environments like Kubernetes.
     * Provide robust service discovery functions in distributed systems.
-* Security Guarantees:
+* Security Guarantees
     * Ensure a high level of security, leveraging Go's memory-safe properties to prevent common vulnerabilities such as buffer overflows.
     * Implement secure DNS query options like DoT, DoH, and DoQ to protect against eavesdropping and tampering.
-* Performance and Flexibility:
+* Performance and Flexibility
     * Deliver high performance with a plugin-based architecture, allowing for custom extensions and optimizations.
     * Support a variety of backends (e.g., etcd, Kubernetes) for diverse deployment scenarios.
-* Integration with Cloud and Container Environments:
+* Integration with Cloud and Container Environments
     * Seamless integration with cloud-native technologies, particularly Kubernetes, for effective service discovery in dynamic environments.
-* User-Friendly Configuration:
+* User-Friendly Configuration
     * Offer a simple and intuitive configuration system (Corefile), making it accessible for users with varying levels of expertise.

 ### Non-goals
-* Full Recursive DNS Capabilities:
+* Full Recursive DNS Capabilities
     * CoreDNS does not aim to support full recursion like traditional DNS servers (e.g., BIND), relying instead on forwarders for comprehensive domain resolution.
-* Handling Non-Standard Protocols and Functions:
+* Handling Non-Standard Protocols and Functions
     * CoreDNS is not designed to support non-standard or deprecated DNS protocols and functions that fall outside the common use cases in modern distributed systems.
-* Unlimited Resource Utilization:
+* Unlimited Resource Utilization
     * The software does not aim to manage unlimited resource utilization, such as handling an arbitrary number of DNS requests without considering the underlying system's capacity.
-* Automated Management of Security Vulnerabilities:
+* Automated Management of Security Vulnerabilities
     * While CoreDNS prioritizes security, it does not automatically manage all aspects of security vulnerabilities, requiring administrator intervention for updates and configuration changes.

 ## Self-assessment use